neapsix/neapsix.github.io/content/posts/2022/20220604_Which_WireGuard_On_FreeBSD.md

 ### Setting Up Experimental In-Kernel Wireguard

 Let's start with the fun version.
-This port is the in-kernel version from zx2c4, written by Jason Donenfeld and Kyle Evans--not to be confused with the infamous Netgate-sponsored port that was yanked from FreeBSD 13.
+This port is the in-kernel version from zx2c4, written by Jason Donenfeld and Kyle Evans---not to be confused with the infamous Netgate-sponsored port that was yanked from FreeBSD 13.
 It's still under development and comes with disclaimers about using it in production.

 To use it, install the package and the userland tools to control it.